sushildas100/Antaryami-Ai--MERN/README.md

 ## Location Tracking

-Gemini AI Web App employs location tracking features for enhanced user experience.
+Antaryami AI Web App employs location tracking features for enhanced user experience.
 The following APIs are utilized on the server side to obtain location and IP details:

 1. **IP Geolocation API:**